National Food Days, Weeks & Months

 Eating as little as 7 grams of dark chocolate may reduce the risk of cardiovascular disease.
 Be careful though, eating too many calories from chocolate may lead to weight gain.
 Aim for eating 90 to 100 kcal/d of dark chocolate to gain health benefits without gaining weight.
 Learn more about Chocolate - A Functional Food.

 Oatmeal has many nutritional benefits, and it is a great way to start your morning.
 Eating a bowl of oatmeal can help reduce blood cholesterol levels, high blood pressure, and obesity.
-For a quick and inexpensive breakfast idea, learn how to make your own instant oatmeal packets.
+For a quick and inexpensive breakfast idea, learn how to make your own instant oatmeal packets from Iowa State University Extension and Outreach.
 Find out more information about oatmeal by checking out A "Nutritionally Hot" Recipe for Oatmeal.

 Here are some additional recipes using oatmeal: